Among the things that inspired us to create Royale Maps was the Carta Marina.

 The description here is that the creature is a sea monster similar to a pig.

-"Now I shall revive the memory of a monstrous Hog that was found afterwards, Anno 1537, in the same German Ocean, and it was a Monster in every part of it.
+"Now I shall revive the memory of a monstrous Hog that was found afterward, Anno 1537, in the same German Ocean, and it was a Monster in every part of it.
 For it had a Hog's head, and a quarter of a Circle, like the Moon, in the hinder part of its head, four feet like a Dragon's, two eyes on both sides of his Loyns, and a third in his belly inkling toward his Navel; behind he had a Forked-Tail, like to other Fish commonly."

 Olaus' sea pig is most probably a walrus.